Why Your Phone Keeps Dropping Calls and How to Fix It

 - Once the SIM card is back in the phone, get someone to call you and see if the call is dropped.

-- On the other hand, if the card looks damaged at all, you can be pretty certain that it’s the problem.
+- On the other hand, if the card looks damaged at all, you can be pretty certain that’s the problem.
 If that happens, go to an Apple store, or to the store where you bought your phone.
-If your phone is under warranty, this should be free, otherwise you’ll have to pay for a new one.
+If your phone is under warranty, a new SIM card should be free; otherwise, you’ll have to pay for a new one.

-2) This may sound simple, but try turning it off and on again.
+2) This may sound simple but try restarting your phone.
 Power the phone off and wait for a few seconds, then turn it back on.
 See if that fixes the problems of dropped calls.

 - Something you may not think of is to check if you’re on Airplane Mode.
 Even if it shows you’re not, try switching it on and off again–maybe a few times.
 This can help get calls working again.

 3) Close background apps.
 So many of us switch from app to app that we forget what’s running on the phone, and soon we have twenty or thirty apps running at once.
-That’s another cache memory issue, and it could cause dropped iPhone calls.
+That’s another cache memory issue, and it could cause your phone drop calls.

 4) Activate your Caller ID.
 Another non-intuitive solution here: if you go to Settings, then Phone, then Show My Caller ID, this might fix the problem.